openenclave/openenclave/doc/GettingStarted.md

 Obtaining the source distribution
 ---------------------------------

-OpenEnclave is available from Github.
+OpenEnclave is available from GitHub.
 Use the following command to download the source distribution.

 ```